 Being a Lay Pastoral Leader is a calling to a radical way of being and working in the Church.
-It is more than a career but an invitation to be missionaries in the home front.
 It is a special invitation to live out our baptismal call to be missionary disciples.

 Launch Out is the formation programme designed and initiated by the Archdiocese of Wellington for future Lay Pastoral Leaders and Lay Leaders of the different ministries in the archdiocese.

 Launch Out has produced Lay Pastoral Leaders in various Catholic organisations and chaplains in the Archdiocese of Wellington.
 Several have worked in senior chaplaincy roles for the New Zealand Catholic Bishops Conference.
 Some of them have been also invited to work in other dioceses.